-The couple had been lured into a formal presentation with promises of “free” dinner and show tickets.
+The promises of “free” dinner and show tickets lured the couple into a formal presentation.
 “Once we got there, two salesmen gave us a high-pressure sales pitch,” says Pavlovic, a retired information systems consultant from Palm Beach, Fla.
 “Of course we liked the offerings and savings, but there was no way for us to verify their claims.”

 You can probably guess what happened next.
 The Pavlovics bought a time share and then tried to cancel it.
 Even though the salesmen had promised that they could get a full refund “at any time” before using the benefits, the contract said otherwise.
 Now they were on the hook for $18,000, which didn’t include $650 in annual maintenance fees.

 “It was all a lie,” says Pavlovic.
 “A scam.”

 A look at the time-share industry’s numbers suggests that there’s a reason behind the assertive marketing techniques.
 The recession hit the industry like a wrecking ball hitting a flimsy condo.
 Sales dropped from half a million units in 2007 to 353,822 in 2011, the last year for which numbers are available, according to the American Resort Development Association (ARDA), an industry trade group.
 That has made a business already notorious for hard selling sell even harder.

 The Pavlovic presentation raised a few concerns, including the aggressive techniques employed and the alleged misrepresentation of the cancellation terms, according to Orlando-based time-share expert Lisa Ann Schreier.
 “It’s horrible,” she adds.
 “Just horrible.”

 But calling it a scam might be going too far, she says.
 After all, Wyndham offers real vacation resorts in some of America’s most popular destinations.
 It’s just that Pavlovic believes that they sold him a time share in a way that was less than honest, and many of the benefits, such as low rates for accommodations, didn’t meet his expectations.